rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 an `Ok` value that contains the resulting number.
 That `Ok` value will match the first arm’s pattern, and the `match` expression will just return the `num` value that `parse` produced and put inside the `Ok` value.
-That number will end up right where we want it in the new `guess` variable we’re creating.
+That number will end up right where we want it: in the new `guess` variable we’re creating.

 If `parse` is *not* able to turn the string into a number, it will return an `Err` value that contains more information about the error.
 The `Err` value